Resources for Medical Students & Residents

 Abstract Forum at the ASCO Annual Meeting

-The Medical Student & Resident Abstract Forum provides the unique opportunity for medical students and residents to present their research, practice their presentation skills, and receive feedback on their research in an intimate setting.
+The Medical Student & Resident Abstract Forum provides the unique opportunity for medical students and residents to present their research, practice their presentation skills, and receive feedback on their research at the ASCO Annual Meeting.
+The abstract submission process for the Abstract Forum takes place annually from November - February and is seperate from the main Annual Meeting's abstract submission process.
+Please check back in Fall 2020 for details on how to apply for the 2021 event.

 Trainee & Early Career Lounge at the ASCO Annual Meeting